Manhattan University: Athletics

 Manhattan University fields 19 Division–I athletic teams for men and women, including basketball, golf, soccer, baseball and softball, lacrosse, volleyball, and rowing.
 The school's men's sports teams are called the Jaspers; women's teams are known as the Lady Jaspers.
 Historically track and field has been the school's strongest sport.
 Manhattan is a member of the Metro Atlantic Athletic Conference (MAAC).

 In the modern era, basketball is the most popular sport at the institution.
 The current coach is John Gallagher who was named head coach in March 2023.
+Fran Fraschilla was head coach of the Jaspers from 1992 to 1996, and his teams had an 85–35 record, a 71% won-lost percentage, and won two MAAC titles and the 1993 MAAC men's basketball tournament championship.
+In 1995 the Jaspers became the first Jaspers team in 35 years to compete in the NCAA Basketball Tournament and the first team from the MAAC to obtain an at-large bid to the NCAA Tournament.
+There they defeated the fourth-seeded Oklahoma Sooners in the first round, before losing in the second round to the Arizona State Sun Devils.
+Fraschilla was named the 1994–95 MAAC Men's Basketball Coach of the Year, after the team's 26-5 season.

 The Manhattan University Track and Field program is the richest athletic tradition at the institution, amassing a total of 31 out of a possible 32 MAAC Indoor/Outdoor Track titles.
 In 1973, Manhattan University won the Indoor NCAA Championship along with setting a new world record in the distance medley relay.
-Manhattan was also home to former American Record holder in the 5,000m Matthew Centrowitz Sr. The Program was run by legendary coach/runner Fred Dwyer who ran an astounding 4:00.8 mile while at his time at Villanova University.
-Manhattan still remains a power house on the east coast as one of the top programs around, under the direction of Dan Mecca.
+Manhattan was also home to former American record holder in the 5,000m Matthew Centrowitz Sr. The Program was run by coach/runner Fred Dwyer who ran an astounding 4:00.8 mile while at Villanova University.
+Manhattan still remains a power house on the east coast, under the direction of Dan Mecca.